A Better Way To View Stock Market Risk

 Not So Bad

 Although we may not get that same 10% average in the future, I think it’s clear that you need to make your horizon as long as possible by starting now.
-Remember, most of you are not going to touch your Roth IRA for decades, so it doesn’t matter what happens next year.
+Remember, even though you may track your investments daily, most of you are not going to actually touch them for decades, so it doesn’t matter what happens next year.
 What matters is that you were “in the game” for that year, extending your time period in the market, rocky or not.
-Also, this is just stocks - We are not even taking into the account the additional tempering effect of incorporating bonds to your portfolio.
+Also, this is just stocks – We are not even taking into the account the additional tempering effect of incorporating bonds to your portfolio.

 Finally, consider this.
 Right now, bank CDs paying 6% in some cases may seem nice.
 But after inflation, the long-term return of cash-equivalents like bank accounts or Treasury Bills is… zero.
 By not investing in stocks (again, for long periods), you are giving yourself a 100% chance of making nothing.
 IRAs, 401ks, 403bs, TSPs, they are all for the long-run.
 Get in the game!